cthadeufaria/dual-stage-attention/README.md

     d. fix fully connected networks to use T correctly. [ok]
     e. fix short-time regression module to use T correctly. [ok]

-2. Create Long-Time Temporal Regression Module. [ ]
+2. Create Long-Time Temporal Regression Module. [ok]

 3. Create Cross-Feature Attention Module. [ ]

 4. Update Dataset class to get QoS features. [ ]

-- Structure TODOs in the code here to plan tasks.
+5. Create Dual-Attention module class and instantiate in main. [ ]

 - Update code to get continuous video chunks from all videos from the Dataset.